 Commentating on the recent milestone that Qantas reached in launching nonstop service from Perth to London Heathrow, CEO Alan Joyce remarked that creating a “cargo class” replete with gyms and sleeping bunks for passengers is “just the beginning of endless possibilities” ahead for the airline in the near future.

 “Launching Perth to London was the first of many firsts for Qantas,” he said.

-Qantas performed years of research to study how sending a 787-9 into the air for 17 hours straight differ from the existing variables in ultra-long-haul flying as we know them today.
+Qantas performed years of research to study how sending a 787-9 into the air for 17 hours differs from the existing variables in ultra-long-haul flying as we know them today.
 Multiple series of hypotheses were tested and experiments performed to assess how to predict and measure hundreds of scenarios, from wind conditions to restricted airspace to the anatomical reactions to onboard catering.